ProgrammingLife2015/geex/README.md

 ## Diagrams
 The diagrams are based on [PlantUML](http://plantuml.sourceforge.net/).
 Install the PlantUML Integration plugin from the IntelliJ plugin browser.
 The diagrams are also available in the Maven site.

+In order for the rendering of the graphs to work [GraphViz](http://www.graphviz.org/Download..php) is needed.
+This is an external dependeny which cannot be installed with maven.